 Google Chat, formerly known as Google Hangouts Chat, breaks conversations down into rooms, similar to channels in Slack.
 Conversations are forced into threads, which helps keep things organized.
 Your company can add as many rooms as they want, and users can easily join and leave rooms.

 Where Chat really shines, however, is with integrations with Google's ecosystem of apps.
 Pasting a Google Doc link automatically changes permissions, so everyone in the room can open it.
 You can quickly organize a meeting with any coworker by tagging Google Meet, your coworker, and saying when the meeting should happen—this creates a calendar appointment complete with a Google Meet link for video conferencing.
 Search is also a strong point, which, considering this is a Google product, probably shouldn't be a surprise.
 Results show up in real-time as you type, and there's a wide range of filtering options.

 Google Chat's weakness is probably polish.
 Some seemingly simple tasks, like browsing a list of public rooms to join, are buried behind multiple clicks for reasons that are unclear to me.
 Using Chat will take some getting used to.
-But it's a solid choice, and if your company is already paying for G Suite, it's essentially free.
+But it's a solid choice, and if your company is already paying for Google Workspace, it's essentially free.

 By using Zapier to connect Google Chat with the other apps you use most, you can turn your chat app into a work hub.
 Get notifications in the right channel before important events, for new form responses, or when new tickets come in from your ticketing app.

-Google Chat Pricing: Included with G Suite Basic and higher plans from $6/month per user for Gmail on your custom domain, G Suite apps, and Google Chat.
+Google Chat Pricing: Included with Google Workspace (formerly G Suite) Basic and higher plans from $6/month per user for Gmail on your custom domain, Google Workspace apps, and Google Chat.